Eco-Friendly Water Bottles: Best Materials & What to Avoid

 But, the material is not the end of the water bottle story.
 When shopping for sustainable water, safe bottles for you and your family, also look for these additional characteristics:

 • BPA-free: Bisphenol-A (BPA) can sometimes get released (leached) into water stored in plastic and aluminum water bottles.
-That’s a problem because BPA is an endocrine-disrupting chemical that is causing many human health problems for adults and children alike and should be avoided.
+That’s a problem because BPA is an endocrine-disrupting chemical that is causing many human health problems (including hormone disruption, insulin resistance, type 2 diabetes, etc.) for adults and children alike and should be avoided.
 Make sure your bottle is BPA-free.

 • Bottle volume: Do you need enough water to last you the whole day or for just a short walk?
 Think about your needs and a bottle sized to suit your water requirements.
-If you’re trying to be eco-friendly, don’t buy multiple bottles and choose one versatile size.
+If you want to be eco-friendly, don’t buy multiple bottles and choose one versatile size.

 • Mouth style: This is completely subjective depending on your preference.
 If you want to avoid spills, look for one with a push-pull or bite valve, otherwise, go for one with a simple twist-off cap with either a narrow or wide mouth.